 If you have never heard of Chartreuse other than the fact that it is also the name of a color, then you are in for a treat.

-Chartreuse liquor is made from over 130 different herbs and originates in France dating back in the 1600's.
+Chartreuse liquor is made from over 130 different herbs and originates in France dating back to the 1600's.
 This liqueur is still made the same way today that it was then and it is full of those same wonderful herb flavors.

-It's color is naturally light green as well which I like.
+Its color is naturally light green as well which I like.
 Not artificial.

 It is a very strong liqueur both in taste and alcohol.
 The alcohol content is (around 110 proof) so you only need to add a little of this stuff.